JehandBrs/ML-project2-text-classification/README.md

 In this notebook we evaluated the methods of : Logistic regression, Descision tree and a Simple Multi-layer Perceptron classifier.

 ### `bi-LSTM_predictions.ipynb`
-In this notebook we evaluated the method of a bi-LSTM model, a neural network containing bidirectional LSTM layers.
+In this notebook we evaluated the method of a bi-LSTM model : a neural network containing bidirectional LSTM layers.

 ### `fine-tune-BERT_predictions.ipynb`
 Finally, in this notebook, we evaluated a method of fine-tuning pre-trained transformer models from HuggingFace.